PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

 \subsection{Throughput}

-In this section, we compare the throughput of PipeOptim with that of GPipe, PipeDream, PipeDream-2BW, and SpecTrain.
-Note that to enable high throughput of GPipe, we evaluated the throughput of GPipe by splitting each mini-batch into 4 micro-batches as shown in Figure~\ref{fig:gpipe}.
-We selected ResNet-101, GNMT-8, and GNMT-16 as the benchmark neural networks.
-We trained ResNet-101 on Tiny-ImageNet using the SGDM optimizer and trained GNMT-8 and GNMT-16 on WMT-16 En$\rightarrow$De using the Adam optimizer.
-The training setting was the same as described in Section~\ref{sec:exp-convergence}.
-The throughput for training ResNet-101 was defined as the number of training samples per second; while the throughput for training GNMT-8 and GNMT-16 was achieved by computing the number of the per-second training tokens within 1000 iterations.
+~ In this subsection, we compare the throughput of PipeOptim with that of GPipe, PipeDream, PipeDream-2BW, SpecTrain, and XPipe.
+To enable high throughput for GPipe, we evaluated its throughput by splitting each mini-batch into 4 micro-batches, as shown in Figure~\ref{fig:gpipe}.
+We selected AlexNet, ResNet-101, Inception-V3, VGG-16, GoogleNet, Residual LSTM, GNMT-8, and GNMT-16 as the benchmark neural networks.
+For GNMT-8 and GNMT-16, the throughput was obtained by training for 2000 iterations.
+For other DNN models, the maximum throughput was taken after training for 3 epochs.
+We used the same experimental setup as in Subsection V-B to train these models, except for the mini-batch settings.
+Specifically, we always selected an appropriate maximum per-GPU batch size so that each evaluated approach could run normally without yielding out-of-memory (OOM) exceptions.
+Notably, for fairness, we always let each PMP approach make use of the checkpointing technique~\cite{huang2019gpipe} to reduce the activation memory requirements.

-The experiments were conducted on Machine B with 16 GB of memory.
-We used two different strategies to compare the throughput of all the evaluated approaches.
-For the first strategy, we set each PMP approach with the same per-GPU batch size.
-Concretely, for PipeDream, PipeDream-2BW, SpecTrain, and PipeOptim, the per-GPU batch size for training ResNet-101, GNMT-8, and GNMT-16 were set to 64; while for GPipe, the mini-batch size was $64\times 4$.
-For the second strategy, we always selected an appropriate maximum per-GPU batch size so that each evaluated approach could run normally without yielding out-of-memory exceptions.
-It is worth noting that the experiments were conducted to compare the throughput of all evaluated approaches under the same experimental setting.
-All the evaluated approaches could consistently obtain higher throughput when a better model partition approach or elaborated hyper-parameter tuning is applied.

-Figure~\ref{fig:throughput-B-equal} illustrates the throughput of all the evaluated approaches when filling Machine-B with the same per-GPU batch size.
-We can reach the following conclusions according to the experiment results.
-First, the experiment results shown in Figure~\ref{fig:throughput-B-equal} reveal that GPipe always generates the smallest throughput when training ResNet-101, GNMT-8, and GNMT-16.
-In contrast, the four asynchronous PMP approaches demonstrate much better throughput than GPipe, and at the same time, the throughput of these four PMP approaches is very comparable.
-Note that SpecTrain did not get a throughput result for training GNMT-8 and GNMT-16 because SpecTrain was unable to train GNMT using the Adam optimizer.
-This again demonstrates the significant limitations of SpecTrain.
-Meanwhile, the experimental results shown in Figure~\ref{fig:throughput-B-equal} demonstrate that PipeOptim always achieves pretty high throughput.
-When training ResNet-101, GNMT-8, and GNMT-16 with a fixed mini-batch size, PipeOptim achieves an average of 35\% (up to 43\%) throughput improvement over GPipe.